akuity/kargo/docs/docs/15-concepts.md

 directory.

-To accomplish this, a `Warehouse` resource's `spec.subscriptions.git` field may include a `includePaths` and/or `excludePaths` field with a list of regular expressions.
+To accomplish this, a `Warehouse` resource's `spec.subscriptions.git` field may include an `includePaths` and/or `excludePaths` field with a list of regular expressions.

 When these fields are present, the `Warehouse` will only produce a new `Freight`